YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/ReviewMaterial.md

 payment systems are an efficient and effective replacement for cash.

 ##### 2.2.2 Issues and example:
+* Delay: <br>
-* Delay: There can be payment discard and payment delay.
+There can be payment discard and payment delay.
+* Error: <br>
-* Error: It is possible to accidentally send money to the wrong recipient in the PayPal.
+It is possible to accidentally send money to the wrong recipient in the PayPal.
+* Security: <br>
-* Security: PayPal's systems are encrypted, however, there is still hacks and scams.
+PayPal's systems are encrypted, however, there is still hacks and scams.
-* Different Fee: Fees of the PayPal payment are different between the credit card and debit card.
+* Different Fee: <br>
+Fees of the PayPal payment are different between the credit card and debit card.

+### 2.3 Micro Payment

+##### 2.3.1 Introduction
+* Description: <br>
+Financial transactions involving very small sums of money;
+* Motivation: <br>
+Transaction fee of the standard payment systems for small payments is significant;

+##### 2.3.1 Types
+* Pre-paid accounts: <br>
+MicroPayments can be drawn from this pre-paid account.
+* Accumulated Balance Payment Systems:<br>
+Accumulate small charges, then bill periodically

+### 2.4 Premium SMS based transactional payments

+##### 2.4.1 Introduction
+* Description: <br>
+Payment via an SMS message to a short code
+* Properties:
+    - It can pay charge through the phone-bill.
+    - It is suitable for phone-based goods.

+#### 2.4.2 Challenges
+* Poor Reliability;
+* Slow Speed;
+* High Setup and Running Costs;
+* Low Pay-out Rates (<30%);
+* Low Follow-on Sales.

 ## 3. Question about Mobile Communication